grint2000/coffee-sensory-wheel/README.md

 ## Browser Compatibility

 The page is designed with responsive layouts and touch-friendly controls.
 It works in modern browsers on Windows, macOS, Android, and iOS.
 For the best experience, keep your browser up to date.

+## Customizing the Header Logo

+1. Replace the file `icons/header-logo.png` with your own image (recommended size around 192×192 pixels).
+2. Open `index.html` and reload the page.
+Your image will appear next to the **mollis** text at the top.

+This update applies both on desktop and mobile views and is cached for offline use by the PWA service worker.